 - It’s so creamy and velvety!

-- You feel like a broccoli and cheddar potage, but want to eat healthier?
-Try this cheesy vegan soup, it is as satisfying.
-I promise!
+- If you feel like a broccoli and cheddar potage, but a low fat and healthier version, than this cheesy vegan soup is going to be perfect.

-- Easy to store and freezer-friendly.
+- Perfect to make ahead of time and freezer-friendly.
 Make more and freeze for later!

-What are the secret ingredients when making this vegan broccoli soup
+What makes this vegan broccoli soup so delicious

 If you think vegan broccoli soup is boring, then think again!
 This soup is addictively delicious and here are the key ingredients you will need to boost its taste and texture: